Last Updated on December 6, 2020 by ellduclos

 When it comes to Pinterest marketing and growing your blog traffic using Pinterest you need to think like the average Pinterest user when creating your content and pins.
 What does the average user come onto Pinterest to search for?
 Usually it’s recipes, DIY, beauty, fashion, home hacks, and holiday related content.

-However, even if the topic you blog about isn’t searched as often on Pinterest, that doesn’t mean you can’t get blog traffic using Pinterest.
+However, even if the topic you blog about isn’t searched as often on Pinterest that doesn’t mean you can’t get blog traffic using Pinterest.
 It just means you need to be patient and realistic.
 A lot of us go into Pinterest thinking that just because we follow Pinterest strategies our blog traffic will take off right away.
-That’s not always the case though.
-Some niches take longer than others and that’s okay.
+That’s not always the case.
+Some niches take longer than others to grow and that’s okay.

 If you can create topics that are searched more frequently, then do so.
-If not, make sure to use good Pinterest SEO so Pinterest can properly distribute your pins to the right audience.
-PLUS, you’ll rank higher in Pinterest search.
+If not…make sure to use good Pinterest SEO so Pinterest can properly distribute your pins to the right audience.
+PLUS you’ll rank higher in Pinterest search.
+I love using the Pinterest trends tool to help when creating my content!

-In the Boss Girl Bloggers facebook group the other day I created a post on this issue sharing 7 reasons why your pin is receiving pin impressions and very low link clicks.
+In the Boss Girl Bloggers facebook group the other day I created a post on this issue sharing 7 reasons why your pin is receiving pin impressions, but very low CTR (click through rate).

 Here are some reasons why this happens: